Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 They want you fit to be tied, and you should be at them.

-So when Harry Reed announces that he's gonna open, he's gonna agree to open nearly a billion new acres off the coast of Alaska to study for drilling and uh accelerate oil leases in the Gulf of Mexico.
+So when Harry Reid announces that he's going to open, he's going to agree to open nearly a billion new acres off the coast of Alaska to study for drilling and accelerate oil leases in the Gulf of Mexico, bam, another three bucks came off the barrel price of oil.

-So the whole concept here of drill, drill, drill, drill here, drill now, drill fast, is paying off.
+So the whole concept here of drill, drill, drill, drill here, drill now, drill fast is paying off.

-In fact, let's uh audio soundbite.
+In fact, what's audio soundbite?

-Let me find the audio sound bit here.
+Let me find the audio soundbite here.

 Backing all of this up, it looks like number 18.

-Find audio sound bit number 18.
+Find audio soundbite number 18.

-I was listening to uh Rush Limbaugh the other day driving in, and I heard him talk about how the Republicans have got a gift of sorts right now, and that is the fact that they've got a really good issue that they can beat up the Democrats with, and that is oil.
+I was listening to Rush Limbaugh the other day driving in, and I heard him talk about how the Republicans have got a gift of sorts right now, and that is the fact that they've got a really good issue that they can beat up the Democrats with, and that is oil.

 I agree.